 So Abba Hillel Silver was his own man.
 His opinions matured and developed from within; and once they developed, they received the superb advocacy of his magnificent eloquence.
-Because his opinions developed from within, being the outgrowth of syntheses which he himself created through his thought and study, he was firmly rooted; and when he spoke, he spoke from a firm conviction.
-This must be considered his most noticeable characteristic.
-It was noticeable in his boyhood at the College and conspicuous all through the years in his public cereer.
+Because his opinions developed from within, being the outgrowth of syntheses which he himself created through his thought and study, he was firmly rooted; and when he spoke. he spoke from a firm conviction.
+This must be considered his most conspicuous characteristic.
+It was noticeable in his boyhood at the college and apparent all through the years in his public career.
 If there was an issue upon which he was not convinced, he would not speak upon it.
-I do not ever remember him, in any of his speeches, weighing one alternative against the opposite and trying to arrive at a conclusion while he stood upon hisfeet.
-When he was not yet convinced, he would either dismiss the subject as one on which he had no opinion, or else he would weigh the matter in silence until he achieved an opinion, and when he achieved it, he believed in it and advocated it with power.
-I never heard him give a tricial or a shillyshallying speech.
+I do not ever remember him, in any of his speeches, weighing one alternative against the opposite and trying to arrive at a conclusion while he stood upon his feet.
+When he was not yet convinced, he would either dismiss the subject as one on which he had no opinion, or else he would weigh the matter in silence until he achieved an opinion.
+When he achieved it, he believed in it and advocated it with power.
+I never heard him give a trivial or a shilly-shallying speech.
 He always gave the impression of strength, of fearless strength.

-It is mot the purpose of these few words to enumerate abba Hillel Silver's many achievements -- some of them unforgettable -- or to list his books or to analyze his addresses as to their content, or to try to find the secret of his remarkable eloquence.
+It is not the purpose of these few words to enumerate Abba Hillel Silver's many achievements-some of them unforgettable-or to list his books, or analyze his addresses, or try to find the secret of his remarkable eloquence.
 These lines are meant to convey the impression he made upon a classmate and colleague and to tell what his personality meant to his friends and colleagues in all these years.
 He was an original.
-Whatever thoughts he had learned from people or books, were reworked and remade into new forms and ideas.
+Whatever thoughts he had learned from people or books were reworked and remade into new forms and ideas.
 He was an embodiment of the best of our Jewish literature.
 He was a man of ideals and powerful conviction.
 While he lived, he was a tower of strength to us all, and his honored memory will, we pray, remain to enhearten and to bless.